Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-2. Explore Multi-input Logic Gates:
+2. Explain Multi-input Logic Gates:

-3. Apply Sum of Products Method:
+3. Apply Sum of Products Method (SoP):

-4. Synthesize Logic Using Basic Gates:
+4. Synthesize Logic Using Basic Logic Gates:

 5. Utilize Boolean Algebra for Logic Minimization: